andrewzhao551/precision-effects-on-training-dynamics/README.md

 Under BF16 precision:

-- Loss decreases smoothly.
+- loss decreases smoothly,
-- Gradient norm stabilizes after initial decay.
+- gradient norm stabilizes after early decay,
-- Weight norm evolves consistently with the learning rate schedule.
+- weight norm evolves consistently with the learning rate schedule.

 **Interpretation**

-This establishes a stable optimization reference trajectory.
+This panel defines the reference training trajectory used throughout the repository.
-All precision perturbation experiments are evaluated relative to this baseline to isolate structural deviations.
+Subsequent reduced-precision experiments are interpreted relative to this baseline behavior rather than in isolation.

 ---

-# 2️⃣ Multi-layer MoE Quantization (FP8)
+## 2️⃣ Multi-layer MoE Quantization (FP8)

----

 ### (a) Optimization Trajectory Comparison

 ![MoE Comprehensive](figures/moe_comprehensive_comparison.png)

-**Key Insight**
+**Observation**

 - Loss remains close to BF16.
-- Gradient norm magnitude remains stable.
+- Gradient norm magnitude remains relatively stable.
-- However, gradient deviation accumulates progressively.
+- Gradient deviation accumulates progressively across iterations.

-This suggests FP8 introduces structural perturbations not immediately visible in scalar loss metrics.
+**Interpretation**

+This suggests that reduced precision can alter optimization behavior even when scalar loss remains well aligned with baseline.

+At minimum, the results indicate that loss alone does not fully characterize the effect of low precision on training dynamics.

 ---